larryboymi/mfe-ref-demo/apps/shell/README.md

 # Shell app

 Host/aggregator for the micro-frontends.
-Loads remotes via Vite federation, wires shared providers, and renders navigation plus the Accounts and Reporting widgets.
+Loads remotes via Vite federation, wires shared providers, and renders navigation plus the Accounts and Positions widgets.

 - Boots a shared `QueryClientProvider` from `@demo/common/queryClient` and wraps children in `SelectionProvider` and `FavoritesProvider` so stores are shared across MFEs.
 - Reads ports and API base via `@demo/common` `env()` to keep dev/preview/E2E in sync.
-- Renders links and remote components from `accounts-mfe` and `reporting-mfe`; local mocks live in `apps/shell/tests/mocks`.
+- Renders links and remote components from `accounts-mfe` and `positions-mfe` (positions); local mocks live in `apps/shell/tests/mocks`.

 ## Scripts
 - `pnpm dev` – run shell at configured port (default 3000).